OI-wiki/i18n/docs/tools/editor/atom.md

 ## Introduction

 Atom is a free and open-source cross-platform text editor developed by Github.
 It is written in Javascript and based on Electron.
-A relatively larger disadvantage is bad performance.
+A relatively serious disadvantage is bad performance.

 ## External Links